 - Higher resolution and higher framerates

-And speaking of higher frame rates, the a7S III lets you shoot in 4K at 120fps without an external monitor.
+And speaking of higher frame rates, the a7S III lets you shoot in 4K at 120fps without an external monitor/recorder.
 These higher frame rates allow you to slow down action shots or help make jarring shots less erratic by giving editing programs more frames to work with.

 - A Full Frame camera

 The GH5 has a micro four-thirds sensor.
 Camera sensors have a lot of nuances, but in short, a micro four-thirds sensor (also written MFT) will crop an image 2x.
 Meaning a 35mm lens will appear as a 70mm as if it were on a full frame camera.
 A full frame camera is ideal in that it will allow more light to hit the sensor, resulting in more sharpness and better picture quality.
 Given there’s no crop factor with a full frame camera, you will also have a wider focal length when you attach a wide angle lens.